PowerUpX/PowerUpSwift/CONTRIBUTING.md

 * Unit Tests

 ## Coding conventions
-* It will be nice if you know how we can integrate SwiftLint to a Cocoapod project to have a consistent style across the codebase.
+* It will be nice to integrate SwiftLint to have a consistent style across the codebase.

 ## Notes
 * Please do not make Pull Requests for the Example folder (at least for now).